Tax warrants

 When we file a tax warrant, we send you a copy of the warrant.
 If you fail to resolve your warranted balance, we will proceed with further collection action.

-If your total warranted balance is paid in full, we will send the county clerk a Satisfaction of Judgment stating your warranted debt has been paid in full.
-The clerk will file the Satisfaction of Judgment, and we will send you a copy.
+Once you pay your total warranted balance, we will send the New York State Department of State and the applicable county clerk a Satisfaction of Judgment stating you have paid your warranted debt in full.
+Each will file the Satisfaction of Judgment, and we will send you a copy.
 You should retain this copy for your records.
-We will also notify the Department of State that the tax warrant has been satisfied.

 How to resolve